ronnievormelker/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the realm of programming, this translates to striving for clear, concise code that's easy to understand and maintain.
 It emphasizes the importance of avoiding unnecessary complexity, favoring readability over obfuscation, and employing modular design principles.
 Always remember that code is read far more often than it's written, so strive to make it as simple and intuitive as possible."

+# 2024-01-04
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, it means that writing clean, concise, and easily understandable code is often more valuable than complex solutions.
+Strive to reduce complexity by breaking down problems into simpler parts, reuse and abstract where possible, and remember that code should be maintainable and readable not just by you, but also by others who may inherit or interact with it in the future."

+"In essence, a great programmer is not someone who knows every language trick or algorithm, but one who can create elegant solutions using the most straightforward means available."